everspyrat/Everspy-Ultimate/README.md

 ###### **3. Activity Monitoring:**

-###### By using Everspy Ultimate, you agree that the app will monitor all activities on your child's cell phone.
+###### By using Everspy Black Obsidian, you agree that the app will monitor all activities on your child's cell phone.

 ###### **4. Parental Responsibility:**

-###### Parents or legal guardians agree to use Everspy Ultimate as a parental control tool, taking responsibility for its proper use.
+###### Parents or legal guardians agree to use Everspy Black Obsidian as a parental control tool, taking responsibility for its proper use.

 ###### **5. Privacy:**

 ###### We respect the privacy of all users.
-The information collected by Everspy Ultimate is strictly used to provide monitoring services and will not be shared with third parties.
+The information collected by Everspy Black Obsidian is strictly used to provide monitoring services and will not be shared with third parties.

 ###### **6. Updates and Modifications:**

-###### Everspy Ultimate may be periodically updated to improve its performance.
+###### Everspy Black Obsidian may be periodically updated to improve its performance.
 We reserve the right to make modifications or additions to the services offered.

 ###### **7. Acceptance of Terms:**

-###### By using Everspy Ultimate, you indicate your unrestricted acceptance of these Terms of Use.
+###### By using Everspy Black Obsidian, you indicate your unrestricted acceptance of these Terms of Use.

 ###### **8. Responsible Use:**

-###### Everspy Ultimate is intended to be used ethically and responsibly.
+###### Everspy Black Obsidian is intended to be used ethically and responsibly.
 The user agrees not to use the app for illegal or unethical purposes.